Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \subsubsection{Challenges with Supervised Fine-Tuning and RLHF}

-Alignment techniques such as SFT and RLHF remain vulnerable to sophisticated adversarial prompts. \cite{Chao2023Jailbreaking} demonstrated that the PAIR algorithm could jailbreak multiple LLMs, such as GPT-3.5/4, Vicuna, and PaLM-2.
-Similarly, \cite{Andy2023Universal} showed that adversarial suffixes could circumvent safety mechanisms in ChatGPT, Bard, and Claude.
+Alignment techniques such as SFT and RLHF remain vulnerable to sophisticated adversarial prompts.
+Chao et al. \cite{Chao2023Jailbreaking} demonstrated that the PAIR algorithm could jailbreak multiple LLMs, such as GPT-3.5/4, Vicuna, and PaLM-2.
+Similarly, Zou et al. \cite{Andy2023Universal} showed that adversarial suffixes could circumvent safety mechanisms in ChatGPT, Bard, and Claude.
 These vulnerabilities illustrate the limitations of relying on pattern memorization rather than understanding context and intent \cite{Zhao2024Weak}.